Restaurant-Style Buffalo Chicken Wings

-"This is similar to the hot wings recipe served at a popular restaurant chain.
-If you have ever had them, you have to love them."
+Try this hot wings recipe for Buffalo chicken wings similar to those served at a popular restaurant chain.
+If you have ever had them, you will love them.

 Excellent recipe.
 I made these over the weekend;the only hot sauce I had was Tabasco.
 We loved the wings and we love spicy foods, but these were just too hot and the sauce was very thin and watery.
 I made some more last night for just my husband and me using Texas Pete and it was perfect.
 They had the perfect amount of heat.
 I also followed the directions except for frying.
 I baked then in the oven for about 30 mins. at 350.
 I lightly sprinkled them with flour then sprayed cooking spray on them and they had a great crust coming out of the oven.
 Definetly recommend!!!